How do I prevent and manage algae in my hydroponic system?

 Algae occurs naturally when light comes into contact with nutrient-rich water.
 In a hydroponic system, any exposed opening on your lid where light can reach the water below creates the right conditions for algae to grow.

-It's worth noting that this isn't a sign something has gone wrong.
-It's simply biology doing what biology does.
+This is not a sign something has gone wrong.
+It is simply biology doing what biology does.

 Make sure your net cups are seated firmly.
 Any gap that allows light through an open hole in the lid is an invitation for algae.

-If you're using our Greenhouse propagation system to sprout your seeds, you can germinate with minimal or no nutrients until your seedlings are established, then transfer your rockwool cube directly into your main system.
+If you are using our Greenhouse propagation system to sprout your seeds, you can germinate with minimal or no nutrients until your seedlings are established, then transfer the rockwool cube directly into your main system.
 This reduces the available food source for algae during the most vulnerable early stage.

-Thanks for taking the time to look into this.
-A little preventative care goes a long way with hydroponics.
-If you're still seeing persistent algae growth after trying these steps, reach out to our team and we'll help you get on top of it.
+If you are still seeing persistent algae growth after trying these steps, reach out to our team and we will help you get on top of it.

 Not finding what you're looking for?
 Contact Us Directly